20553 - FINANCE FOR THE GREEN BUSINESS AND THE CIRCULAR ECONOMY

 - Participants involved in equity finance deals: regulatory issues, term sheet and investment agreement, performance and IRRs.

 - The future of green business and circular economy: a perspective.

 Validity: both the programme and grades have validity for the current academic year.

 This course is also a quantitative course but it does not focus on either mathematical derivations or complicated statistical analysis.
 It does require some basics in mathematics and statistics for finance.
 Financial Mathematics, Accounting, and Corporate Finance are advisable prerequisites for Bocconi students.
 For Exchange students, having attended similar courses is suggested.
-You must have reasonable knowledge of the basics in financial mathematics such as the time value of money, NPV and IRR; the basics in statistics such as variance/covariance and probability distributions; the basics in accounting and finance such as being able to read and analyse cash flow statements and to calculate cost of capital under the CAPM style.
+You must have reasonable knowledge of the basics in financial mathematics such as the time value of money, NPV and IRR; the basics in statistics such as variance/covariance and probability distributions; the basics in accounting and finance such as being able to read and analyse the cash flows statement and to calculate the cost of capital under the CAPM theory.